 Data Standards Manager, Registrar’s Office, Museum of Fine Arts, Houston Oct.
 09–Jun.
 11

 Project-based assignment funded by a federal grant to develop and implement data entry standards to comply with national guidelines for cataloging cultural objects (CCO).
 Working closely with curators and committee, wrote the MFAH Data Standards Manual and presented the standard to all levels of MFAH administration.
 Customized TMS (museum management software) and ran reports.
 Trained staff, reviewed records for compliance.
 Added descriptive content to thousands of collection records using data pulled from MFAH publications, curatorial files, gallery labels and audio tours.
 Normalized data in controlled fields and developed controlled vocabularies based on AAT.
-Sought input from collection managers at other art museums (Getty, Met, SFMOMA, LACMA) with regard to standards, roles, workflows and systems for TMS and collection data.
+Sought input from collection managers at other art museums (Getty, Met, SFMOMA, LACMA) with regard to standards, roles, workflows and systems for TMS.
 Placed a text search interface (Lucene/Solr) on the database to leverage descriptive content and offer a more intuitive search experience.
 New standards manual and prototype was well received by MFAH staff.
-Offered permanent position in the Registrar’s office when grant ended, but wanted to be in IT (the department assigned responsibility for TMS).
-Took job with CHR Solutions for SharePoint enterprise development and Project Management experience.
+Offered permanent position in the Registrar’s office when grant ended, but accepted offer with CHR Solutions for SharePoint enterprise development and Project Management experience.